-Prior to joining Nicklaus Children's Hospital, formerly Miami Children’s Hospital, Dr. Rhodes served as chief for the Duke Clinical Heart Program and Duke Children’s Heart Center in Durham, North Carolina.
+Prior to joining Nicklaus Children's Hospital, formerly Nicklaus Children’s Hospital, Dr. Rhodes served as chief for the Duke Clinical Heart Program and Duke Children’s Heart Center in Durham, North Carolina.
 He was also co-director of the Duke Adult Congenital Heart Program.

 Dr. Rhodes received his medical degree from The Brody School of Medicine in Greenville, North Carolina and completed his fellowship in cardiology at The Mount Sinai Medical Center in New York, where his mentors included several members of the current Heart Program team.
 He pursued additional training in interventional catheterization for children and adults at The Cleveland Clinic Foundation in Cleveland.